AgentMC/Sao19/Translate/En/Part5.md

 _Swordsman does not choose a sword.
 It is the sword that picks the owner.
 Should I open my heart and pour love to them, any sword will surely respond._

-Ronye's hands caught the third from left — a long sword with silver guard and pommel, with handle wrapped with rough black leather resembling Kirito’s hair, emitting a soft sheen.
+Ronye's hand caught the third from left — a long sword with silver guard and pommel, with handle wrapped with rough black leather resembling Kirito’s hair, emitting a soft sheen.
 Brand new handle leather was a little hard feeling, but she thought that if she handles it with care it will soon become familiar with her palm.

 She breathed in and exhaled, then gently lifted the sword.

 Heavy.
 A heavy feeling of dense and resistant thing strongly transmitted from fingers through her wrist, elbow and shoulder to the core of the body.

-_But it was not an unpleasant weight.
+_But it is not an unpleasant weight.
 Just like platinum oak wooden sword I was using as a junior swordsman trainee, just like an official sword of Human World Defense Army we fought through two wars together, I feel like I’ll be able to handle this one freely someday if I take care of it with love._

 She grasped the handle with her right hand and felt the essence of the sword by placing a blade on her left, then a gentle voice sounded.